CuriousGeekyDude/Card-Demo/README.md

 ## About
 This is a simple card demo.
 Cards are randomly shuffled.
 You have to pick 2 cards at a time.
 If they match, the front card won't be activated and consequently the cards stay revealed until the end of the game.
 However, if there is a mismatch then the front card is reactivated and the chosen cards are again hidden from sight.
 You have to continue doing this until you have found all the similar cards.
 Then you win.
-The win: label will be incremented by one if you win.
-The Games: label will be incremented if you win a game or you click on the start button which restarts the game altogether.
+The "Win:" label will be incremented by one if you win.
+The "Games:" label will be incremented if you win a game or you click on the start button which restarts the game altogether.
 The following are 3 screenshots from the
 game: